Why Oakland

 Oakland vs Berkeley vs Albany?

-Berkeley carries higher prices + Berkeley Unified schools (consistently stronger district average than Oakland Unified).
+Berkeley carries higher prices and Berkeley Unified schools (consistently stronger district average than Oakland Unified).
 Albany is smaller, more uniformly mid-tier residential, with Albany Unified schools.
-Oakland is the largest of the three with the widest neighborhood variety + the largest school quality variance + the lowest entry price floor.
+Oakland is the largest of the three with the widest neighborhood variety, the largest school quality variance, and the lowest entry price floor.
 For school-priority buyers comparing the three, Berkeley and Albany are simpler decisions; Oakland is highly neighborhood-specific.

 Which Oakland neighborhoods have the strongest school attendance?